 Just enter your savings goal, current savings balance, and how many years until you reach your savings goal.
 The calculator will figure how much you'll need to save each month to achieve the goal.

-How Much Should I Save To Reach My Financial Goal?
+How Much Should You Save To Reach Your Financial Goal?

-- Some people are addicted to shopping – Some people spend all their money for shopping to look good even if they are broke.
-Don’t be silly buying expensive branded items or buying items that you don’t need just because your favorite movie star is wearing it.
-The easiest way to break this habit is avoid going to stores – especially the mall.
+- Some people are addicted to shopping – Some people spend all their money shopping to look good even if they are broke.
+Don’t be silly buying expensive branded items or things that you don’t need just because your favorite celebrity is wearing it.
+The easiest way to break this habit is to avoid going to stores – especially the mall.
 Discipline yourself by using money you’ve already earned – not charging something you can’t readily pay.
-Your inability to buy in cash is a good indicator that you can’t afford it.
+Your inability to buy something with cash is a good indicator that you can’t afford it.

 - People naturally want to spend instead of save – Your spouse and children want to spend.
-Even your own self is telling you to spend.
-Nobody ever encourages you to save – don’t you find that’s true?
-Overcoming this pressure is really difficult.
-But if you care enough for your future and your family’s future, beat the spending society by encouraging yourself to start saving.
+You are even telling yourself to spend!
+Hardly anyone in your life encourages you to save – don’t you find that’s true?
+Overcoming this pressure to spend is really difficult.
+But if you care enough for your family’s future, beat the spending mentality by encouraging yourself to start saving.

 When Is The Best Time To Start Saving?